bUnit-dev/bUnit/docs/site/docs/providing-input/controlling-component-instantiation.md

 To take control of how components are instantiated during testing, add one or more <xref:Bunit.IComponentFactory> types to the `ComponentFactories` collection.

-The added component factories <xref:Bunit.IComponentFactory.CanCreate(System.Type)> methods will be called in a last- to first-added order, e.g., the last one added will be called first, then the second-to-last, and so on, and the first that returns `true` will have its <xref:Bunit.IComponentFactory.Create(System.Type)> method invoked.
+The added component factories <xref:Bunit.IComponentFactory.CanCreate(Type)> methods will be called in a last- to first-added order, e.g., the last one added will be called first, then the second-to-last, and so on, and the first that returns `true` will have its <xref:Bunit.IComponentFactory.Create(Type)> method invoked.
 If none of the factories can create the requested type, the default Blazor factory will be used.

 ## Example – replacing `<Foo>` with `<Bar>`